 Q11: Are there plans for the profession to be able to order single nutrient vitamins, such as thiamine (po and/or IV)?

-Please refer to the Joint Statement on Dietitian’s Authority to Recommend Vitamins and Minerals.
-In it, you’ll find that the CDBC worked with nursing and pharmacy colleges to gain recognition of dietitians’ authority to order unscheduled and Schedule 3 vitamins and minerals for use in oral and enteral diets.
+Please refer to the Dietitians’ Authority to Order Nutritional Substances for Therapeutic Diets.
+In it, dietitians’ authority to order unscheduled and Schedule 3 vitamins and minerals for use in oral and enteral diets is described.
 As these products do not require a prescription, it is within the dietitian’s scope to include them as part of their nutrition care plan and write them in the “order section” of the chart, to be processed by nursing professionals and pharmacists.
 You may find that your workplace has limited dietitians’ scope, so if you are not able to order these in your workplace, it may be due to a limitation in workplace policy.

 Further, IV preparations are Schedule 1 of the BC Drug Schedules, so they are not within scope for a dietitian to order and rather, require an authorized prescriber (see Q1).